-The following table summarizes the fees of Ernst & Young LLP, our independent registered public accounting firm, billed to us for each of the last two fiscal years.
+The following tables summarizes the fees of Ernst & Young LLP, our independent registered public accounting firm, billed to us for each of the last two fiscal years.
 All services provided by Ernst & Young LLP were approved by the Audit Committee in conformity with the Audit Committee's pre-approval process (as discussed below).

-2015 2014

-Audit fees (1) \$ 2,142,327 \$ 2,060,088
+Total \$ 2,814,061 \$ 2,741,318

+All other fees

+Tax fees (3) 838,354 685,159

 Audit-related fees (2) 30,000 30,000

-Tax fees (3) 836,609 838,354

-All other fees

-Total \$ 3,008,936 \$ 2,928,442
+Audit fees (1) \$ 1,945,707 \$ 2,026,159

+2014 2013

-- Represents fees for audit services, including fees associated with the annual audit, the reviews of the Company's quarterly financial statements, statutory audits required internationally, for attestation services related to compliance with Section 404 of the Sarbanes-Oxley Act and statutory audits required by governmental agencies for regulatory, legislative and financial reporting requirements. - (2) Represents fees for employee benefits plan audit. - (3) Represents fees for tax compliance, planning and advice.
+- Represents fees for audit services, including fees associated with the annual audit, the reviews of the Company's quarterly financial statements, statutory audits required internationally, for attestation services related to compliance with Section 404 of the Sarbanes-Oxley Act and statutory audits required by governmental agencies for regulatory, legislative and financial reporting requirements - Represents fees for employee benefits plan audit. - (3) Represents fees for tax compliance, planning and advice.
 These services included tax return compliance and advice.

-Recommendation to Appoint Ernst & Young LLP as Independent Registered Public Accounting Firm
+Recommendation to Appoint Ernst & Young LLP as Independent Auditor

-As with previous years, the Audit Committee undertook a review of Ernst & Young LLP in determining whether to select Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2016 and to recommend ratification of its selection to the Company's stockholders.
+As with previous years, the Audit Committee undertook a review of Ernst & Young LLP in determining whether to select Ernst & Young LLP as the Company's independent registered public accounting firm for fiscal year 2015 and to recommend ratification of its selection to the Company's stockholders.
 In that review, the Audit Committee considered a number of factors including:

-- · continued independence of Ernst & Young LLP, - · length of time Ernst & Young LLP has been engaged by the Company, - · Senior Management's assessment of Ernst & Young LLP's performance, - · audit and non-audit fees, - · capacity to appropriately staff the audit, - · geographic and subject matter coverage, - · lead Audit Engagement Partner performance, - overall performance, - · qualifications and quality control procedures, and - whether retaining Ernst & Young LLP is in the best interests of the Company.
+- · continued independence of Ernst & Young LLP, - length of time Ernst & Young LLP has been engaged by the Company, - · chief Financial Officer's assessment of Ernst & Young LLP's performance, - audit and non-audit Fees. - · capacity to appropriately staff the audit, - · geographic and subject matter coverage, - lead Audit Engagement Partner performance, - · overall performance, - · qualifications and quality control procedures, and - whether retaining Ernst & Young LLP is in the best interest of the Company.

-Based upon this review, the Audit Committee believes that Ernst & Young LLP is independent and that it is in the best interests of the Company and our stockholders to retain Ernst & Young LLP to serve as our independent registered public accounting firm for fiscal year 2016.
+Based upon this review, the Audit Committee believes that Ernst & Young LLP is independent and that it is in the best interests of the Company and our stockholders to retain Ernst & Young LLP to serve as our independent registered public accounting firm for fiscal year 2015.

 In accordance with the Sarbanes-Oxley Act and the related SEC rules, the Audit Committee limits the number of consecutive years an individual partner may serve as the lead audit engagement partner to the Company.
 The maximum number of consecutive years of service in that capacity is five years.
-The current lead audit engagement partner is in his 2nd year in that role.
+At the conclusion of fiscal year 2014, the then lead audit engagement partner reached such five-year limit.
+The Audit Committee then engaged in a process to select the new lead audit engagement partner pursuant to this rotation policy.
+The process for selecting the new lead audit partner included meetings between members of the Audit Committee and candidates for that role, input from senior management of the Company, as well as full discussion by the members of the Audit Committee with the benefit of senior management's input.
+At the conclusion of such process, the Audit Committee selected a new lead audit engagement partner.